prgpascal/jEnt/README.md

 }
 ```

-Calling toString() will return a String similar to the original ENT output message.
+Calling toString() you will get a String similar to the original ENT output message.

 ```
 Entropy = 7,999775630955 bits per byte.